happytudouni/ChildFER/README.md

 RStudio 2023.06

-We tested codes in Study III folder on a MacBook Pro laptop that has the following system configuration:
+We tested codes in Study III folder on a MacBook Air laptop that has the following system configuration:

 <img width="223" alt="截屏2024-04-24 15 13 53" src="https://github.com/happytudouni/ChildFER/assets/167507990/ce93352c-c45d-4451-a563-ce824e43968e">